ser1ez/Mondopedia/MondoMegabits/Mondopedia.md

 >### Can I have access to the Obsidian Vault so I can adjust this Mondopedia to my needs?
 Of Course!
 Download the Latest Version here: https://github.com/ser1ez/Mondopedia I am also happy to add any mistakes you find or any other contribution really...
 >### Who created this Mondopedia and how can I reach out to him?
-Mondo_Suisse created this MondoPedia, and you can reach out to him on the [official Mondo Megabits discord](https://discord.gg/mondo-megabits).
+Mondo_Suisse created this MondoPedia, and you can reach out to him on the Mondo Discord (check the Website for the Link)

 > [!attention]
 > Mondopedia is a Fanproject and not Official.
 For official releases follow the Mondo Megabits Twitter, the Discord or go to the Official Website!